 So, you’ve found mold, and you want to get rid of it the fastest, easiest way possible.
 You turn to the internet to tell you how to do it.
 A lot of the top articles say that vinegar can clean mold!
 But they all seem to say it cleans “80% of mold”, or “only certain kinds of mold”, or some other caveat.
 You wonder, “So, does vinegar kill mold or not?”.

 We’ve seen this scenario happen time and time again.
-We’re Cleaner Guys, a professional mold removal company.
+We’re Cleaner Guys, a professional mold removal company with more than 20 years of experience.
 We’re a team of experts in all things mold, and we regularly work with homeowners who attempt to clean mold themselves with home remedies from the internet, such as vinegar.
 Let’s answer the question of vinegar and mold once and for all.

 Table of Contents